 Understanding A Feasibility Study

-Project management is the process of planning, organizing, and managing resources to bring about the successful completion of specific project goals and objectives.
+Project management is the process of planning, organizing, and managing resources to complete specific project goals and objectives successfully.
 A feasibility study is a preliminary exploration of a proposed project or undertaking to determine its merits and viability.
-A feasibility study aims to provide an independent assessment that examines all aspects of a proposed project, including technical, economic, financial, legal, and environmental considerations.
+It aims to provide an independent assessment that examines all aspects of a proposed project, including technical, economic, financial, legal, and environmental considerations.
 This information then helps decision-makers determine whether or not to proceed with the project.

-The feasibility study results can also be used to create a realistic project plan and budget.
-Without a feasibility study, it cannot be easy to know whether or not a proposed project is worth pursuing.
+The feasibility study results can also help create a realistic project plan and budget.
+Without a feasibility study, it cannot be easy to determine whether a proposed project is worth pursuing.

 Types of Feasibility Study

-A feasibility analysis evaluates the project’s potential for success; therefore, perceived objectivity is an essential factor in the credibility of the study for potential investors and lending institutions.
+A feasibility analysis evaluates the project’s potential for success; therefore, perceived objectivity is essential to the study's credibility for potential investors and lending institutions.
 There are five types of feasibility study—separate areas that a feasibility study examines, described below.

 1. Technical Feasibility

 This assessment focuses on the technical resources available to the organization.
-It helps organizations determine whether the technical resources meet capacity and whether the technical team is capable of converting the ideas into working systems.
+It helps organizations determine whether the technical resources meet capacity and whether the technical team can convert the ideas into working systems.
 Technical feasibility also involves the evaluation of the hardware, software, and other technical requirements of the proposed system.
 As an exaggerated example, an organization wouldn’t want to try to put Star Trek’s transporters in their building—currently, this project is not technically feasible.

 2. Economic Feasibility